About budget control [AX 2012]

 Updated: January 12, 2015

 Applies To: Microsoft Dynamics AX 2012 R3, Microsoft Dynamics AX 2012 R2, Microsoft Dynamics AX 2012 Feature Pack, Microsoft Dynamics AX 2012

-Budget control is a method of enforcing that sufficient budget funds are available for planned or actual purchases.
+Budget control, including budget checking, is a method of ensuring that sufficient budget funds are available for planned or actual purchases.
 After you set up basic budgeting, you can set up budget control.

 Budget control is integrated with the following areas: